Actives: The Key to Foolproof Skincare - EMANI

 As another anti-aging ingredient, vitamin C has a reputation as the active that’ll give your skin an instant glow.

-Vitamin C also works to reduce the appearance of sunspots, dark circles, fine lines, and wrinkles, and can be used either daily or every other day.
+Vitamin C reduces sunspots, dark circles, fine lines, and wrinkles, for daily or other use.